 If you’re like me, you have a few flares in trunk just in case you break down or come across a car accident at night, but how do you know when you should change them out?
 Should they be changed out every year, every couple of years, do they last forever?

-Do emergency flares expire?
-Road flares do not expire and are intended for use during roadside emergencies they are not approved for use on boats.
+Road flares do not expire and are intended for use during roadside emergencies.
+They are not approved for use on boats.
 Marine flares expire 42 months after the date of manufacture per the guidelines set forth by the U.S. Coast Guard.

 When we talk about flares, it’s important to understand the difference between road flares and marine flares.

 Road flares are designed to be stored in vehicles and used during roadside emergencies.
 They usually do not have an expiration date.

 Marine flares are a completely different story than road flares.
 The U.S. Coast Guard requires marine flares to have an expiration date set at 42 months after their date of manufacture.
 They’re also required to be on boats and only recommended for ground vehicles.

 LED flares are a modern invention that use batteries and super bright LED lights to signal for help.
 They’re a good alternative to traditional flares if you don’t want to deal with pyrotechnics in your trunk.